holochain-open-dev/holochain-client-csharp/README.md

 #### Restore Holochain Support For The OASIS API

-Once HoloNET is working the OASIS API will then once again support Holochain, which will allow bridging to other Blockchains, DB's etc such as Ethereum, EOS, Solana, MongoDB, SQLLite, Neo4j, ThreeFold, ActivityPub, SOLID, IPFS, etc...
+Now HoloNET is working again we can add support for the OASIS API, which will then support Holochain as well as allow bridging to other Blockchains, DB's etc such as Ethereum, EOS, Solana, MongoDB, SQLLite, Neo4j, ThreeFold, ActivityPub, SOLID, IPFS, etc...

 Read more here:
 https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK

-#### STAR Metaverse
+#### WEB5 STAR Omniverse Interoperable Metaverse Low Code Generator

-We can also then add Holochain support to the STAR Metaverse/Omniverse, which the back-end is very close to completion and the front-end is in progress... :)
+We can also now add Holochain support to the STAR Metaverse/Omniverse, which the back-end is very close to completion and the front-end is in progress... :)

+This is an evolution of the .NET HDK Low Code Generator so works the same way in that is generates dynamic rust and c# code, except it now also generates moons, planets, stars, galaxies, universes, etc and allows them to run across any blockchain, web2 cloud/db, IPFS, Holochain, etc. Everything that the OASIS API supports.
+STAR integrates both the .NET HDK (containing HoloNET) as well as the OASIS API and then expresses it in a cyberspace ontolgy and soooooo much more! ;-) It also allows other metaverses to be integrated in the Open Omniverse, which is the game of and simulation of life...

 Read more here:
 https://www.ourworldthegame.com/single-post/announcing-star-odk-hdk-cosmic

-All of the above you can find more info on the OASIS API main repo as well as the Our World site & blogs:
+For all of the above you can find more info on the OASIS API main repo as well as the Our World site & blogs:

 http://www.ourworldthegame.com <br>
 https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK